felixarntz/ai-services/docs/Customizing-AI-Services-Model-Parameters.md

 This can be helpful, for example, if you need to inject custom model configuration parameters or a custom system instruction for a specific feature in a way that it happens dynamically on the server.

-Here is an example code snippet which injects a custom system instruction whenever the feature `my-movie-expert` is used:
+Here is an example code snippet which injects a custom system instruction whenever the feature `my-movie-expert` is used with any `google` model:

 ```php
 add_filter(